 I mention the manual checking of links in the section above.
 One of the anticipated uses of the methods described in this patent may help people check to see if links are broken.
 Here’s the list of uses and descriptions of those that the document provides:

 Webmaster and ontologist tools:

-Decay measures have not been used in ranking, but users routinely complain about search results pointing to pages that either do not exist (dead pages), or exist but not reference valid current information (decayed pages).
+Web Decay measures have not been used in ranking, but users routinely complain about search results pointing to pages that either do not exist (dead pages) or exist but do not reference valid current information (decayed pages).
 Incorporating the decay measure into the rank computation will alleviate this problem.
 Furthermore, web search engines could use the soft-404 detection algorithm to eliminate soft-404 pages from their corpus.
-Note that soft-404 pages indexed under their new content are still problematic since most search engines put a substantial weight on anchor text, and the anchor text to soft-404 pages is likely to be quite wrong.
+Note that soft-404 pages indexed under their new content are still problematic since most search engines put substantial weight on anchor text, and the anchor text to soft-404 pages is likely to be quite wrong.